and-fs/pigpio-mockup/README.md

 How it works
 ---

-In this lib the GPIO is implemented as a class which defines the RPI.GPIO API with the difference that input / output is done in a memory mapped file (not to any real pins).
+In this lib the GPIO is implemented as a class which defines the RPi.GPIO API with the difference that input / output is done in a memory mapped file (not to any real pins).

-By using this technique it is possible to simulate different value on GPIO pins to test the behaviour of your software when those pins are changing.
+By using this technique it is possible to simulate different values on GPIO pins to test the behaviour of your software when those pins are changing.
-Not even in one process, be specifying a name for the memory mapped file you can share this between different processes running in the same system.
+Not even in one process - by specifying a name for the memory mapped file you can share this between different processes running in the same system.

 Example 1 (in a single process)